SEPTA: Operating revenue

-Government subsidies
+Government funding

-To make up for the $989,200,000 gap in operating expenses for FY2021, SEPTA receives 65% of its FY2021 income from federal, state, and local government subsidies.
-SEPTA receives this financial support in the form of direct subsidies, grants, income from a Pennsylvanian sales tax, proceeds from state bond programs, and lease subsidies.
+To make up for the $989,200,000 gap in operating expenses for FY2021, SEPTA receives 65% of its FY2021 income from federal, state, and local government funding.
+SEPTA receives this financial support in the form of direct funding, grants, income from a Pennsylvanian sales tax, proceeds from state bond programs, and lease funding.

-$779,842,000 (78.8%) of SEPTA's funding short-fall is covered by a combination of state government subsidies. $111,986,000 (11.3%) of SEPTA's funding short-fall is covered by local government programs. $93,028,000 (9.4%) of SEPTA's funding short-fall is covered by the Federal government. $4,360,000 (.5%) of the gap is covered by "Other" means.
+$779,842,000 (78.8%) of SEPTA's funding short-fall is covered by a combination of state government funding. $111,986,000 (11.3%) of SEPTA's funding short-fall is covered by local government programs. $93,028,000 (9.4%) of SEPTA's funding short-fall is covered by the Federal government. $4,360,000 (.5%) of the gap is covered by "Other" means.

-As of June 2022, SEPTA will no longer receive $180,000,000 annually from the Pennsylvania Turnpike Commission as a result of Act 89, signed into law in 2013.
-Under Act 89, this subsidy will become $50,000,000 for the 2023 fiscal year, and then eventually nothing.
+As of June 2022, SEPTA no longer receives $180,000,000 annually from the Pennsylvania Turnpike Commission as a result of Act 89, signed into law in 2013.
+Under Act 89, this funding became $50,000,000 for the 2023 fiscal year, and will eventually become nothing.

+As of April 2025, SEPTA may need to cut many routes if the Pennsylvania State Senate does not vote to give SEPTA a higher budget for 2026.

+On June 26, 2025, the SEPTA board voted to cut service and raise fares amid budget deficiencies.
+This means starting Sept.
+1, the new fare for bus, metro and ParaTransit rides would be $2.90—tying SEPTA with New York City MTA's for the highest fare in the country.
+This would also eliminate 50 bus routes, cut five Regional Rail lines, reduce all remaining service by 20%, add a 9 p.m. curfew on metro and Regional Rail service, cancel special service (such as sports express trains), close 66 stations, and raise fares by 21.5%.
+On August 13, with the Pennsylvania state government continuing to negotiate over the future of the system's funding, Sauer said at a meeting of the Pennsylvania House of Representatives Rules Committee that the first round of service cuts would go ahead as scheduled.
+Sauer said SEPTA had needed clarity on funding by the 14th in order to pause the implementation of the cuts, which failed to materialize.